top of page

 Holy Communion

-Everyone is welcome for Holy Communion at St Margaret's Church in Linstead.
-Refreshments will be served after.
+Everyone is welcome for Holy Communion at St Andrew's Church in Bramfield.
+Refreshments will be served afterwards.

 You can access the service booklet here.